The Stories behind the Stanford Binet And WAIS Intelligence Test

 • For Adults

-It is designed specifically for adults, not children, and contains a few times subtests, unlike Binet tests that are all timed.
-Binet tests were also criticized for not being accurate to measure adult intelligence.
+It is designed specifically for adults, not children, and contains a few timed subtests, unlike Binet tests, which are all timed.
+Binet tests were also criticized for not being accurate in measuring adult intelligence.

 • Different Scores

-All tests under WAIS have different score numbers that are combined at the end to give an all-round score.
+All tests under WAIS have different score numbers combined at the end to give an all-round score.

 Stanford Binet Test